'Horror movie' sex cult hid in 'cookie cutter' New York suburb: prosecutor

 “The closed doors of these cookie cutter houses may seem straight out of a horror movie, but for the defendant’s victims, it was all too real,” Assistant U.S. Attorney Moira Penza said as she showed pictures of the Clifton Park, New York, neighborhood where the cult operated.Penza showed photos of houses where witnesses said Raniere sexually assaulted a female Nxivm member, where another woman was branded with his initials and a young woman, Daniela, was confined in a room for nearly two years under threat of being sent back to her native Mexico without her family.

 Raniere, who could face life in prison if convicted, has pleaded not guilty.
-His defense attorneys will begin their closing arguments later Monday in a federal courthouse in New York’s Brooklyn borough.
+His defense attorney, Marc Agnifilo, told the jury at a federal courthouse in New York’s Brooklyn borough not to accept that Raniere was responsible for everything Nxivm did.

-Penza said Raniere recruited women into a secret society within Nxivm called DOS, an acronym for a Latin phrase, “Dominus Obsequious Sororium,” that roughly means “master of the obedient female companions.”

-“Can there really be any doubt that DOS was anything other than a way for the defendant to get what he wanted from these women, including sex?”
-Penza asked the jury.
+“Don’t just accept it,” Agnifilo said.
+“You’re on a jury to really be critical thinkers.”

 The six-week trial has featured testimony from several women who said Raniere victimized them, including Lauren Salzman, daughter of Nxivm co-founder Nancy Salzman and a longtime member of Raniere’s inner circle.